alexis-brosseau/Ebay-Scraper/README.md

 1. Add *EbayScraper.py* to your project directory.
 2. Import it.
 3. Your Done!
-You can now search for anything. *(See the bellow for more details)*
+You can now search for anything. *(See below for more details)*

 ---